 Keep a thoughtful eye on the emotional state of the household and be willing to be flexible.
 The best routines are the ones that can sway and stretch as needed to accommodate the shifting needs of the family.
 You might find that the order of activities matters most, not the exact start time of a recurring activity.

-Oak Meadow’s curriculum is designed with flexibility in mind.
 One lesson can be completed in a week if desired, but there are other approaches that also work well.
 Some families spread lessons in all subjects evenly through the week.
-Others choose to do “block scheduling,” which might mean focusing on one subject per day or one subject per term.
+Others choose to do block scheduling, which might mean focusing on one subject per day or one subject per term.
 One of the most wonderful things about homeschooling is its inherent adaptability to the needs of student and family.

 If you have multiple children, you may need to arrange your day so that they get your one-on-one attention at different times.
 You may be able to arrange for older children (or another helper) to engage with one child while you work with another.